zytecoin/Zyte/README.md

 *Instamine Protection: to prevent instamine, the first 500 blocks reward will be 5 ZYTE , from block 501 to infinite block reward will be 15.
+**Block reward is divided 50% miners and 50% masternodes, it may change depending on coin supply and masternodes online.

 Build zyte Wallet